Coalition or Group Capacity

 - Deepen understanding of key regional systems and linkages

 - Become a catalyst for new partnerships

 - Be an organizational and motivational tool for implementation

-Asset Mapping Summary (PDF, 76 KB) - A more detailed description of asset mapping as well as tools to identify partners and catalog their resources.
+Asset Mapping Summary (PDF) - A more detailed description of asset mapping as well as tools to identify partners and catalog their resources.